 I had expected something more exciting than what I got.
 Having taken long cross-country trips in other countries, I had somehow presumed that the countryside between Sydney and Melbourne would be immensely dramatic and beautiful.
 In reality, it was 12hrs of a mix of rural and urban landscapes that were nondescript and forgettable.
 The sky was blue as we travelled across New South Wales, but slowly the clouds drifted in, and as if knowingly, became very dense around the state border with Victoria.
 After several hours, I questioned why I hadn’t flown.
 The train pulled into the outskirts of Melbourne in darkness, and after failing to get my bearings, I was thankful that I didn’t have to go far.
 Getting off the train at Southern Cross station, I merely had to round a few corners to catch the bus out to the airport.
 I checked into the motel, and waited, and waited.
-Finally I got the call I was waiting for.
-My partner and his friend had arrived, and we could start our holiday together.
+Finally I got the call I was waiting for: my partner and his friend had arrived, and we could start our holiday together.

 Picking up our hire car, the 3 of us wandered around the streets of Melbourne in search of breakfast.
 Renowned for its food options, we eventually settled on a pancake parlour downstairs on Bourke Street.
 Filled with fuel for the day, we set off on the long drive to Phillip Island.
 Travelling with 2 blokes that were keen on motor racing, it seemed inevitable that we should head to Phillip Island where the Grand Prix circuit was.
 As it turned out, right next door was a miniature version of the track for go-karting, so we signed up and waited our turn.
 I’m not very good at go-karting.
 I certainly like to think that I am better than I actually am, but aside from the 2 women who were clearly scared of everyone buzzing past them, I was effectively last of the main group of competitors.
 I was gutted, especially because my partner likes to remind me how terrible I am at it.
 Further along the island at the western tip is Nobbies centre where there is a seal viewing platform.
 It was overcast, and cold compared to what I’d been used to in Sydney, and the seals were on a rock offshore, making them difficult to see.
 It was too early to view the penguins coming ashore so we headed back towards Melbourne and our city-centre apartment.

 Melbourne was noticeably colder than it had been in Sydney, and the weather hung cloudy and grey over the city the next morning.
 The 3 of us took a wander along Flinders Walk which followed the north bank of the Yarra river west from Birrarung Marr Park.
 I was struck immediately by the strange and colourful artwork and statues that popped up across open spaces in the city.
 The city had a totally different vibe to Sydney, and it oozed culture.
 After stretching our legs, we packed into the hire car and headed first west, then south round the expanse of Port Phillip Bay, skirting Geelong and joining the Great Ocean Road at Torquay.
 Torquay is infamous for its surfing culture, and the streets and waterfront were busy with people.
-West of here, we stopped at Bell’s Beach, the final scene for Keanu Reeve’s surfing movie Point Break.
+West of here, we stopped at Bell’s Beach, the filming location of the final scene for Keanu Reeve’s surfing movie Point Break.
 The surf was up and everywhere we looked people were riding the waves.
 We spent a little time at another beach just round the coast before heading west to Anglesea.

 On negotiating the final corners en route to Anglesea, we found ourselves amidst a mass of cyclists.
-They were on the road, parked at the side, filling the town’s cafes.
+They were on the road, parked at the side, and filling the town’s cafes.
 There was little place to stop amidst the crowds, so we pushed onwards, the road hugging the coast for large sections.
 At Airey’s Inlet, we stopped to visit the Airey’s lighthouse.
 A proud lighthouse, it stood tall near the rocks being battered by the rough sea of the Bass Strait.
 It was a pretty, well maintained lighthouse, and it was only a year later, after reading an article that I realised that this was the lighthouse from a children’s television programme that I had loved growing up: Round the Twist.
 I have no idea how popular it was in its native Australia, but I know that in the UK it was a hit: half an hour of silliness based around a haunted lighthouse that could create all sorts of chaos for the family of inhabitants, a single father with his three children.
 Looking back at photos, I can indeed see that it is that lighthouse, but at the time, the surrounding vegetation and buildings which were missing on the programme, hid the history of the place.
 For my partner and his friend, it was probably a good thing that I didn’t know the connection at the time, as I would have probably begged to stay longer, taken more photos, and generally made them cringe whilst I ran around singing ‘have you ever, ever felt like this?
 Like strange things happen, are you going round the twist?‘ As it was, we had a lot of kilometers to travel, and not much time to do it in, so we pressed on.